MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/add-a-search-box-to-your-intranet-site.md

 <script async src="https://www.bing.com/business/s?k=sb"></script>
 ```

-- On a SharePoint classic page, add a Script Editor Web Part and drop the script in it.
+- On a SharePoint classic or modern page, download bing-search-box.sppkg from the [Microsoft Search public repro](https://github.com/microsoft-search/bing-search-box/releases/tag/v1), deploy it to your SharePoint app catalog, then add the app to your SharePoint sites.
+For details, see [Deploy your client-side web part to a SharePoint page](/sharepoint/dev/spfx/web-parts/get-started/serve-your-web-part-in-a-sharepoint-page#deploy-the-helloworld-package-to-app-catalog).
 - On a WordPress page, open edit mode, add the Custom HTML widget, and add the script.

 ## Add a search box to your SalesForce Home page